mosip/documentation/docs/README.md

 **What can e-Signet be used for?**

 * e-Signet can be a login provider for a relying party application to enable access to the service without creating yet another set of login credentials (username/password combination).
 * e-Signet can be used for assured identity verification of an individual against an identity provider.
-The identity provider could be a national identity database or a driver's license system or a passport license system or any other trusted identity provider.
+The identity provider could be a national identity database/  driver's license system/ passport license system or any other trusted identity provider.
 Assurance level is based on the authentication factor used, with biometric authentication offering user presence assurance.
 * e-Signet can be used for consented data sharing for profile creation or eKYC needs of relying parties.
 Authentication requests from a relying party can be accompanied by a request for a set of attributes suitable for profile creation or meeting eKYC process norms.
 The requested information is shared after user provides consent as part of the e-Signet login flow.

 **How is e-Signet different from other services?**